3MFConsortium/spec_materials/3MF Materials Extension.md

 **tilestyleu, tilestylev** - The tile style of "wrap" essentially means that the same texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
 The tile style of "mirror" means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
 The tile style of "clamp" means all Texture 2D Coordinates outside of the range zero to one will be assigned the color of the nearest edge pixel.
 The tile style of "none" means that all Texture 2D Coordinates outside the range zero to one have the intent to allow seeing through it.

 When tile style "none" is used as a single property, all Texture 2D Coordinates outside of the range zero to one will be assigned the color of the object’s default property.
-If not color defined it will be assigned the material’s color which is consumer dependent.
+If not color defined it will be assigned the material’s color, which is consumer dependent.

 When tile style "none" is used in multi-properties, all Texture 2D Coordinates outside of the range zero to one will be assigned the RGB color of the nearest edge pixel with fully transparent alpha (#RRGGBB00).